Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 ## Composite Compliance

 As mentioned earlier, we obtain batching rules effortlessly for composite operators but this holds true only under certain constraints.
-These constraints include requirements like refraining from accessing the tensor's data pointer and avoiding the use of `out=` variants of the operators.
+These constraints include refraining from accessing the tensor's data pointer and avoiding the use of `out=` variants of the operators.
 For the full list of constraints, see [this documentation](https://github.com/pytorch/pytorch/blob/main/aten/src/ATen/native/README.md#composite-compliance).
 When all these hold for an operator, we say that it is composite compliant.